-It has been said previously that the type of preprocessing is dependent on the type of model being fit.
+The type of preprocessing needed depends on the type of model being fit.
 For example, models that use distance functions or dot products should have all of their predictors on the same scale so that distance is measured appropriately.

 To learn more about each of these models, and others that might be available, see https://www.tidymodels.org/find/parsnip/.